nullptrninja/discord-vaccine-finder-bot/README.md

 ## Usage
 The bot has a very structured command parser, the general format is:
 `!vaccine COMMAND PARAM1 ...
 PARAM_N`
 Certain commands require more than one parameter; all parameters are separated by a space.
+If privacy is a concern, your users can DM the bot with the same commands as well.

 ## Commands
 These are the available commands you can execute within Discord:
 `schedules`
 `list`
+`notify`
 `help`

 ## Here are the scenarios in which you would use these commands: